JustSG/JustSG/README.md

 # 👋 Hi there!

-✨I'm Szymon and welcome to my profile.
+✨ I'm Szymon and welcome to my profile.

-👉Here you will find my school and _non_-school projects!
+👉 Here you can find my school and _non_-school projects!

 <!---
 JustSG/JustSG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.